kit-data-manager/metastore2/README.md

 General purpose metadata repository and schema registry service.

+It allows you to
+- register an (XML) schema
+- update an (XML) schema
+- add metadata linked with a registered schema
+- validate metadata against a registered schema
+- update added metadata

 ## How to build
 In order to build this microservice you'll need: